 - Be prepared for mosquitoes, rain, and humidity.

 - The level of the Amazon River rises from December to May and then decreases from June to November.
 The activities will be different depending on the water level.

-- How to get to Leticia in Colombia
+- How to get to the Colombian Amazon

-- What to do in the Colombian Amazon?
+- What tours can you plan in the Colombian Amazon?

-- Will you enjoy your Amazon Tour from Leticia?
+- Will you enjoy your Amazonas jungle Tours from Leticia?

-- Why an Amazon jungle tour with Palmarí?
+- Why book your Amazon jungle tour with this ecolodge

-- How much does a stay in Palmarí cost
+- How much does a stay in this ecolodge cost

-Are you considering adding the Amazon to your trip to Colombia?
+Are you considering adding Amazon to your trip to Colombia?